raydnel/threat_intel_aggregator/README.md

 # Threat Intelligence Aggregator

-This script uses the Shodan API and additional sources to aggregate threat intelligence data.
+This simple script uses the Shodan API and additional sources to aggregate threat intelligence data.

 ## Installation